 Cisco Catalyst LAN switches running Catalyst 5000 supervisor software allows remote attackers to perform a denial of service by forcing the supervisor module to reload.

-A vulnerability in the web-based management interface of Cisco Integrated Management Controller (IMC) Software could allow an unauthenticated, remote attacker to cause the web-based management interface to unexpectedly restart.
-The vulnerability is due to insufficient input validation on the web-based management interface.
-An attacker could exploit this vulnerability by sending a crafted HTTP request to an affected device.
-A successful exploit could allow the attacker to cause the interface to restart, resulting in a denial of service (DoS) condition.
+A vulnerability in the SSH service of the Cisco StarOS operating system could allow an unauthenticated, remote attacker to cause an affected device to stop processing traffic, resulting in a denial of service (DoS) condition.
+The vulnerability is due to a logic error that may occur under specific traffic conditions.
+An attacker could exploit this vulnerability by sending a series of crafted packets to an affected device.
+A successful exploit could allow the attacker to prevent the targeted service from receiving any traffic, which would lead to a DoS condition on the affected device.

 A vulnerability in the file descriptor handling of Cisco TelePresence Video Communication Server (VCS) Expressway could allow an unauthenticated, remote attacker to cause a denial of service (DoS) condition.
 The vulnerability is due to exhaustion of file descriptors while processing a high volume of traffic.
 An attacker could exploit this vulnerability by establishing a high number of concurrent TCP connections to the vulnerable system.
 An exploit could allow the attacker to cause a restart in a specific process, resulting in a temporary interruption of service.
 Cisco Bug IDs: CSCvh77056, CSCvh77058, CSCvh95264.